 Assets

 This topic covers information specific to the asset super type that is important to know when working with assets.
-For general object maintenance information (applicable to all object types rather than specific to assets), refer to the All Objects topic within this guide here.
+For general object maintenance information (applicable to all object types rather than specific to assets), refer to the All Objects topic.

 An asset is any product-related electronic file, such as images (tiff, eps, jpeg, etc.), Word docs, Excel files, PDFs, PowerPoint files, text files, etc. Images are a common asset so they will be the focus of this section.
 In most cases, the terms 'asset' and 'image' are interchangeable.